Singular basins in multiscale systems: tunneling between stable states: Details of the numerical methods

-We computed the potential of the average system of the two oscillator network in Figure~3 as follows: \begin{itemize} \item For fixed parameter values of $\omega_{1,2}, \, \kappa, \, \eta, \, \alpha$, and a given value of $\mu$, we randomly choose initial values for $\varphi_1(0)$ and $\varphi_2(0)$ from the interval $[0, \, 2\pi)$. \item We consider the (fast) layer problem of system~(5)--(6), which is given as:
+We computed the potential of the average system of the two oscillator network, Figure~3 of the main paper, as follows: \begin{itemize} \item For fixed parameter values of $\omega_{1,2}, \, \kappa, \, \eta, \, \alpha$, and a given value of $\mu$, we randomly choose initial values for $\varphi_1(0)$ and $\varphi_2(0)$ from the interval $[0, \, 2\pi)$. \item We consider the (fast) layer problem of system~\eqref{eq:sing_osc-a}--\eqref{eq:sing_osc-b}, in the main paper, which is given as:

 \item The initial value problem consisting of system~\eqref{eq:layer_2Osc} and the randomly chosen initial condition $\left(\varphi_1(0), \, \varphi_2(0) \right)$ was solved numerically for a sufficiently long time interval $[0,\, 600]$.
 For the numerical integration, the MATLAB function \texttt{ode45} was used, with $\texttt{RelTol} = 10^{-10}$ and $\texttt{AbsTol} = 10^{-10}$. \item The transient part $t \in [0, 100]$ of the solution was discarded to ensure that the solution has converged to an invariant state. \item We compute $X(t) = \frac{1}{2} \sum_{j =1}^{2} \sin(\varphi_j(t) + \alpha)$ for $t\in [100,600]$ and write the average system as: